aunefyren/oslomet_thesis/README.md

 # Analyzing automated activity and social deception on Twitter during the 2021 Norwegian election
 These are the scripts and files utilized in my master thesis.
+The data set is not included, but can be recreated using the code.

 ## Explainations: